 Special topics courses pre-approved by the African American Studies program coordinator.

-- 4. Additional requirements and things to note: - a.
 No more than one course counted towards meeting requirements of the African American Studies minor can be counted toward satisfaction of requirements in any other program.

 9.4.
 Art History